 Lexi graduated from London's Royal Central School of Speech and Drama from their Bachelor of Acting program with first class honours.
-During her time she learnt acting craft and technique from some of the UK’s top tutors.
+During her three years training she learnt acting craft and technique from some of the UK’s top tutors.
 Her career highlight was performing at the Globe as ‘Lady Anne’ in Richard III for the 2013 Wanamaker Festival.
 Lexi also performed in Appetite with Miriam Margoyles, Tamsin Greig, Jemma Redgrave and Jason Isaacs.
 Her Shakespeare credits include ‘Julia’ in Two Gentlemen of Verona, ‘Imogen’ in Cymbeline, ‘Titania’ in A Midsummer Night’s Dream, and ‘Kent’ in King Lear.
 In London Lexi also performed as ‘Clytemnestra’ in the Oresteia, ‘Florina’ in Mad Forest, ‘Imogen’ in The Lightning Play, ‘Darlene’ in Balm in Gilead and in her own show about Marilyn Monroe, a version of which returned to Canberra.

 Lexi is Co-Producer and Co-Artistic Director of the free Shakespeare by the Lakes season.
-She works with Professor Duncan Driver on presenting the rehearsal room verse technique to educators in Australia.

 Lexi also submitted a proposal for an Australian National Theatre to the Federal Joint Standing Committee on the National Capital and External Territories' inquiry into Canberra's national institutions and is a keen lobbyist for arts policy.